PACTCare/Chiota/Chiota.Messenger/Documentation/readme.md

 For most modern applications it is not possible to be completely clean of outer dependencies.
 To handle those, repositories have been put in place, to inverse those dependencies.

-The messenger module defines two repositories you have to implement yourself (You could start off with the in memory implementations for testing, but they will not get you far)
+The messenger module defines two repositories you have to implement yourself (You could start off with the memory implementations for testing, but they will not get you far)

 1) IContactRepository